thennbreak/Perl-Pattern-Matching-Project/README.md

 **Task 2:**
   - Takes a large input file of data and sorts the data to find desired output
-  - Sorts alphabetically ignoring captialization, alphabetically with captialization having priority
+  - Sorts alphabetically ignoring capitalization, alphabetically with capitalization having priority
-  - Counts frequency of words and sorts alphabetically ignoring captialization, frequency of words and sorts alphabetically with captialization having priority
+  - Counts frequency of words and sorts alphabetically ignoring capitalization, frequency of words and sorts alphabetically with capitalization having priority

+**Task 3:**
+  - Takes input file and converts all digits 0-9 to their corresponding word.
+For example '5' would be changed to 'five'